- Management Accounting

 His current research continues to examine the effects of control system design on performance with an emphasis on the integration of social and environmental performance measures in the balanced scorecard.

-- USC Advance Awards for Learning and Teaching — Advancing Quality Teaching, University of the Sunshine Coast, 2015
+- USC Advance Awards for Learning and Teaching — Advancing Quality Teaching, USC, 2015

 |Project name||Investigators||Funding body||Year/s||Focus|